-The Parking Lot/ Surface Management Plan is funded with annual contributions from the City's General Fund.
-The Reserve Fund receives small annual contributions from revenue generated from downtown overnight parking permits and dumpster permits.
-Without the annual General Fund budget contribution, the outlined capital work will have to be financed via bonds or will not be able to be completed
+The Parking Lot is funded with annual contributions to reserves from the City's General Fund.
+The reserves receive small annual contributions from revenue generated from downtown overnight parking permits and dumpster permits.
+Without the annual General Fund budget contribution, the outlined capital work will have to be financed via bonds or will not be able to be completed.